Islam has been a piece of the American religious fabric since the first settlers arrived in North America.

 True freedom embraces the Mahomitan [Muslim] and the Gentoo [Hindu] as well as the Christian religion.Richard Henry Lee, Letter to James Madison 1784

-Despite significant obstacles, enslaved Muslims used their faith and bilingual literacy to build community, resist slavery, and pursue freedom.
-They left numerous written accounts of their experiences in America in the form of letters, diaries, and autobiographies, most of them in Arabic.
+Despite significant obstacles, enslaved Muslims used their faith and bilingual literacy to build community, resist slavery and pursue freedom.
+They left numerous written accounts of their experiences in America in the form of letters, diaries and autobiographies, most of them in Arabic.
 And they strategically used Arabic to communicate with one another and to undermine slavery.
-Bilali Mohammad and Salih Bilali were known to be “intimate friends”; Omar ibn Sayyid and Lamine Kebe wrote letters to one another; and Ayuba Suleiman Diallo sent an Arabic letter to his father in Africa.
+Bilali Mohammad and Salih Bilali were known to be “intimate friends”; Omar ibn Sayyid and Lamine Kebe wrote letters to one another, and Ayuba Suleiman Diallo sent an Arabic letter to his father in Africa.
 They also wrote pages of Arabic for their slaveholders and their friends.
-But instead of writing what the recipients believed was a Bible verse or the Lord’s Prayer, they wrote Qur’anic verses that condemned slavery, made genealogical lists, and even pled to return home to Africa.
+But instead of writing what the recipients believed was a Bible verse or the Lord’s Prayer, they wrote Quranic verses that condemned slavery, made genealogical lists, and even pleaded to return home to Africa.

 Indeed I wish to be seen [again] in our land called Africa in a place of the sea called Gambia.Omar ibn Sayyid 1819

 Enslaved Muslims were brought to the United States with distinct cultural and religious beliefs.
 They succeeded in forming networks and communities, and they maintained their religious identity despite overwhelming odds.
-The material culture Muslims left behind—books, writings, clothing, beads, and rugs—help tell their stories today.
-As Katie Brown, great-granddaughter of Bilali Mohammad, recalls, these objects were an integral part of their religious practice and identity.
+The material culture Muslims left behind - books, writings, clothing, beads and rugs - help tell their stories today.
+As Katie Brown, the great-granddaughter of Bilali Mohammad, recalls, these objects were an integral part of their religious practice and identity.

 Belali and his wife Phoebe pray on the bead.
 They was very particular about the time they pray and they very regular about the hour.
 When the sun come up, when it straight over head and when it set, that the time they pray.
 They bow to the sun and have [a] little mat to kneel on.
 The beads is on a long string.
 Belali he pull bead and he say, ‘Belambi, Hakabara, Mahamadu.’
 Phoebe she say, ‘Ameen, Ameen.’Katie Brown 1940